maheshsabnis/DxcJuly2021New/Readme.md

 		- ProductByCatName(string subCatName)
 			- THis method will return a List of Products based on SubCategoryName as
 				- ProductRowId, ProductId, ProductName SubCategoryName(Only 4 columns ) (Hint:Tuple)
+Day 4: 22-july-2021

+1. Create a StoreProcedure for Inserting Employee information in Employee table.
+THis Stored Procedure will have all columns of Employee Table as input parameters.
+Perform the Insert operations using EF Core Database First Approach.
+The Stored Procedure will retuen the Count of the Number of records in EMployee Table based on the DeptNo.
+2. Take an experience of Code-First Approach with Many-to-Many relations acros tables as per the classes of your choice.